socek/quackquack/docs/plugins.md

 I do not like the Django way, because it is hard to make nice Python's code.
-In many Django's setting files I have seen code, that would be not accetable in other places due to the code smell (like dynamic imports, strange indentations).
+In many Django's setting files I have seen code, that would be not accetable in other places due to the code smell (like dynamic imports, strange indentations and so on).

 ## Implementing settings

 Simple Python's dict should be enough to serve as settings container.
-It should be generated in one place so reading the settings should be simple.
+It should be generated in one place so reading the settings will be simple.
 Spliting code in a parts(the database's settings will be in one place and the settings for web application in another place) can be achived by using simple functions.

-The only "magic" mechanism will be to choose proper settings for proper "startpoint" (for example startpoint=webapp or startpoint=tests).
-All the starpoints should prepere the same default options, which can change in the future.
+The only "magic" mechanism will be to choose proper settings for proper "startpoint" (for example startpoint="webapp" or startpoint="tests").
+All the starpoints should prepere the same default options, which can be changed in the future.

 Example code: